banner-image

 Personal first aid kit

-Blister treatment (Compeed patches are the best)
+Blister treatment (Competed patches are the best)

 Re-hydration powder (eg Dioralyte).